 Grades9 to 12

 In the ClassroomThe links on the site itself offer ways to let students investigate on the web themselves at safe sites.
-Share the links as part of a web treasure hunt asking students to collect characteristics of heroes on their own and put them in a collaborative graphic organizer.
+Integrate technology in your class by sharing the links as part of a web treasure/scavenger hunt using TrackStar, reviewed here, and asking students to collect characteristics of heroes on their own and put them in a collaborative graphic organizer like Mindomo, reviewed here.
 What a great start to a heroes unit---one that you can revisit and add to throughout the unit.
 At the end of the unit, let them use the class organizer as the basis for their own "design a hero" challenge instead of a test.